julianneyang/biogeography/README.md

 Raw data can be found in the NCBI database: http://www.ncbi.nlm.nih.gov/bioproject/944800.

 Repository layout:
+- `CS_SPF` : Cedars-Sinai SPF dataset files
+- `Donors_Analysis` : HUM MD Gavage dataset files
+- `Humanized-Biogeography-Analysis` : HUM SD Gavage and SPF Gavage dataset files
+- `Regional-Mouse-Biogeography-Analysis` : UCLA O. SPF Dataset files
+- `Shotgun` : shotgun metagenomics for 4 datsets
+- `UCLA_V_SPF_Analysis` : UCLA V. SPF dataset files
+- `melonnpan_model` : Trained model used for predicting metabolites from KO microbiome data
--
+-  Miscellaneous files
 	- `global_phyla_cols.RDS` corresponds to the named color vector used for all phyla stacked column charts in this manuscript.
 	- `global_genera_cols.RDS` corresponds to the named color vector used for all genera stacked column charts in this manuscript.

 To clone this repository: